iiteen/Placify/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Known Issues

+- Currently using `gemma-3-27b-it`.
+It's support might be removed in future.
+Need to maintain this.
+Also this model doesn't support instruction based chat.